galaxyproject/ansible-postgresql/README.md

 - `postgresql_flavor`: On Debian-based platforms, this specifies whether you want to use PostgreSQL packages from pgdg or the distribution's apt repositories.
 Possible values: `apt`, `pgdg` (default: `apt`).

-- `postgresql_conf`: A hash (dictionary) of `postgresql.conf` options and values.
+- `postgresql_conf`: A list of hashes (dictionaries) of `postgresql.conf` options (keys) and values.
 These options are not added to `postgresql.conf` directly - the role adds a `conf.d` subdirectory in the configuration directory and an include statement for that directory to `postgresql.conf`.
 Options set in `postgresql_conf` are then set in `conf.d/25ansible_postgresql.conf`.
+For legacy reasons, this can also be a single hash, but the list syntax is preferred because it preserves order.

   Due to YAML parsing, you must take care when defining values in `postgresql_conf` to ensure they are properly written to the config file.
 For